List of Matrix series characters: Switch

 Switch (played by Belinda McClory) is a member of the crew of the Nebuchadnezzar.

 Unlike the mental projections of other crews, who usually wear dark clothes and nearly-opaque sunglasses, Switch wears white clothes and yellow, translucent sunglasses.
 Switch and Apoc are portrayed as front-line soldiers while inside the Matrix, acting as "point" and "rear guard" in their escape from the Agents and police and providing covering fire as they make their way into the sewers.
 Switch's weapon of choice is a Browning Hi-Power pistol.
 Switch also pokes fun at Mouse, calling him "the digital pimp".
 Switch is killed when her mind is forcibly pulled from the Matrix by Cypher, who betrayed the crew in an attempt to return to the Matrix as a permanent resident himself.

-The character was supposedly originally meant to be a feminine character in the Matrix and a man in the real world, and they decided to change that because they thought it would confuse the audience.
+The character was supposedly originally meant to be a feminine character in the Matrix and a man in the real world, but the producers decided to change this because they thought it would confuse the audience.

 Tank

 Tank (played by Marcus Chong) is the original Operator of the Nebuchadnezzar.

 Tank watches over not only the jacked-in crewmembers, but also the ship itself in case the Sentinels (killing machines) detect the ship.
 Like all Operators, Tank is a skilled programmer who can provide jacked-in crewmembers almost anything they need and guides them to and from dangerous events within the Matrix.
-One of his more famous lines, is when Tank meets Neo and tells him of the significance that Morpheus found Neo, "It's a VERY exciting time."

 Tank (and his brother Dozer) is unable to enter the Matrix, as he was born in Zion, and therefore without the mechanical ports which machine-bred humans such as Neo or Morpheus have.
 After Cypher betrays the crew, Tank becomes his first attempted victim in the real world.
 Cypher blasts an unaware Tank from behind with a lightning rifle, gravely injuring him.
 He then takes Tank's place in the Operator's chair after murdering Dozer, taunting Neo and Trinity as he "unplugs" Apoc and Switch.
 As Cypher is about to unplug Neo, Tank recovers enough from his injuries to stand up and kill Cypher with the lightning rifle.
 He then rescues Neo and Trinity, providing them weapons and valuable information needed in the film's climax.

 Tank dies after the events in The Matrix but before the events in the sequel, The Matrix Reloaded.
 The character's duties as ship's Operator are handed over to Link, who is married to Tank and Dozer's sister, Zee.

 The demise of the character was reportedly due to actor Marcus Chong's salary demands and conflicts with the Wachowskis, the writers and creators of the Matrix series, leading to his removal.